mf-sarafyan/kob/content/1 Keepers' Compendium/game/Calendar & Downtime Turns.md

 ## Rescuing Betsy
 *In the second week of Reaping, an Abyssal confluence brought the Material close enough for a portal to open - right when [[kbβ41]] were investigating...
 Right after, the player characters are [[Finding Betsy]].*

+You were left with a loose end - who got Ariel Palavro's (the forger) mind wiped?
+You need access to the Obliviattos Archives to figure that out.
+This will cost you a Cash-in from a Friendly faction! *(See [[Faction Relations]])*

 ## Downtime: 3rd Week of Reaping
 [[Downtime - 3rd Week of Reaping 574]]